 There are two main types of IRA – traditional IRAs and Roth IRAs.
 In addition, those who are self-employed can put money in a SEP-IRA.
 Each has its own set of rules and offers different tax benefits.
 This article will deal with traditional and Roth IRAs.

 Traditional IRAs are open to anyone up to the age of 70 1/2.
 Money in a traditional IRA grows tax-deferred.
 In other words, you won’t have to pay taxes on any earnings until you take the money out.
 That allows your money to grow faster than it would if you had to pay income tax each year on those earnings.

-For tax year 2014, couples filing a joint tax return who report adjusted gross income of up to $96,000, or singles with income up to $60,000, are eligible to make fully deductible contributions to a traditional IRA.
-In addition, taxpayers with incomes slightly above those limits – $96,000 to $116,000 for couples and $60,000 to $70,000 for singles – can make partially deductible contributions.
+For tax year 2020, couples filing a joint tax return who report modified adjusted gross income up to $104,000, and single filers with income up to $65,000, are eligible to make fully deductible contributions to a traditional IRA.
+In addition, taxpayers with incomes slightly above these limits - $104,000 to $124,000 for couples and $65,000 - $75,000 for singles - can make partially deductible contributions.
 Find out more information at irs.gov.